How to customize the forest widget with CSS

 Attribute Details

-- `data-inline-css`: Apply CSS rules directly.
-Perfect for quick tweaks.
+: Apply CSS rules directly.
+Perfect for quick tweaks.- Example:

-- `data-css-url`: Link to an external CSS file.
-Ideal for comprehensive styling.
+: Link to an external CSS file.
+Ideal for comprehensive styling.- Example:

 Important Notes